IE-bank-team/ie-bank-infrastructure/modules/network/virtual-hub/hub-virtual-network-connection/README.md

 ### Parameter: `virtualHubName`

 The name of the parent virtual hub.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string